-2.3.2 The National Planning Policy Framework
+2.3.1 The National Planning Policy Framework

-The NPPF25 sets out the key national planning priorities for England.
+The NPPF sets out the key national planning priorities for England.
 It is non-statutory guidance and is a material consideration in plan-making and development management decisions.
-The NPPF is accompanied by online Planning Practice Guidance.
+The NPPF, revised in July 2018, is accompanied by online Planning Practice Guidance.

-It is also important to note that the NPPF (in paragraph 94 and accompanying footnote) expects LPAs to adopt proactive strategies to mitigate and adapt to climate change, in line with the Climate Change Act 2008.
+Paragraph 148 of the NPPF underlines that tackling climate change is central to the economic, social and environmental dimensions of sustainable development.
+The NPPF (in paragraph 149 and accompanying footnote 48) expects LPAs to adopt proactive strategies to mitigate and adapt to climate change, in line with the Climate Change Act 2008 and Section 19 of the 2004 Planning and Compulsory Purchase Act.
 This has the effect of making the objective of an 80% reduction in carbon dioxide emissions by 2050 clearly relevant to the discharge of the duty on planning authorities to shape policy which reduces carbon dioxide emissions.
 As a result, planning authorities will need a clear grasp of their carbon profile, and their policy should support 'radical' reductions in carbon dioxide emissions.